-- Where the Contractor cannot achieve the Contract Specific Goals, OBD will determine whether the Prime Construction Contractor or Supplier has made Good Faith Efforts to do so. - b.
-A Contractor may also submit to OBD a written request for reduction or waiver of the obligations created under the M/WBE Plan or related requirements.
-Any such request must be accompanied by documentation evidencing the Prime Construction Contractor or Supplier's Good Faith Efforts. - c.
+- a.
+Where the Prime Vendor or Supplier cannot achieve the Contract Specific Goals, OBD will determine whether the Prime Vendor or Supplier has made Good Faith Efforts to do so. - b.
+A Prime Vendor or Supplier may also submit to OBD a written request for reduction or waiver of the obligations created under the M/WBE Plan or related requirements.
+Any such request must be accompanied by documentation evidencing the Prime Vendor's or Supplier's Good Faith Efforts. - c.
 OBD has the discretion to approve or deny a request for a waiver.
 Approval of a waiver may be conditioned upon the agreement to undertake additional Good Faith Efforts as specified by OBD. - d.
-In making the determination of Good Faith Efforts, OBD will consider, at a minimum, the Contractor's efforts to: - solicit through reasonable and available means (e.g., attendance at pre-bid meetings, advertising and written notices) the interest of MBEs and WBEs that have the capability to perform the work of the contract and/or that are certified in the scopes of the contract work; to make this solicitation within sufficient time to allow the M/WBEs to respond; and to take appropriate steps to follow up initial solicitations with interested M/WBEs;
+In making the determination of Good Faith Efforts, OBD will consider, at a minimum, the efforts of a Prime Vendor or Supplier to: - solicit through all reasonable and available means (e.g., attendance at prebid/proposal meetings, advertising and written notices) the interest of all M/WBEs that have the capability to perform the work of the contract and/or that are certified in the scopes of the contract work; to make this solicitation within sufficient time to allow the M/WBEs to respond; and to take appropriate steps to follow up initial solicitations with interested M/WBEs;